 Adobe Photoshop Creative Cloud – To edit my photographs I use both Adobe Photoshop and Adobe Lightroom.
 Photoshop to create thumbnails for my video, Pinterest large images with text, to remove small blemishes or when I have to layer images.

 Now it is even possible to take images from video with Photoshop.

 CreativeLive started as a small platform where mostly portrait and wedding photographers would teach a group of students at the headquarters of CL which could be followed online for free.
-After the live sessions were completed the courses could be purchased with live time access.
-CreativeLIVE has grown really fast and now offers multiple tracks concerning photography but also marketing, lifestyle, post processing and much more.
+After the live sessions were completed the courses could be purchased with lifetime access.
+CreativeLIVE has grown really fast and now offers multiple tracks concerning photography but also marketing, lifestyle, post-processing and much more.

 Food blogger pro

 Food Blogger Pro is founded by the couple Lindsay and Bjork who run the successful food blog Pinch of Yum.
-To teach other food bloggers what they learned to grow they website and monetise it they started this platform.
+To teach other food bloggers what they learned to grow their website and monetize it they started this platform.